 Few crimes are more offensive to community values and morals than the sexual abuse of a child.

 The legal definition of child molestation varies by jurisdiction.
-To learn more about how each state defines child sexual abuse and molestation, visit our child molestation laws page.
+To learn more about how each state defines child sex abuse and molestation, visit our child molestation laws page.

 The spectrum of legally actionable behavior includes sexual intercourse with a child; touching offenses, such as fondling or forcing a child’s contact with adult’s sexual organs; and non-touching offenses, such as exposing a child to pornographic material, or engaging in indecent exposure or masturbation in front of a child.
 Acts of sexual exploitation, such as soliciting a child for the purposes of prostitution, or using a child to create pornographic work, may also be actionable as child molestation.